GTA Online Capture Creator Guide – Tips And Tricks, How To Build Best Levels

 The Capture Details

-This menu revolves around setting up different rules like maximum number of players, total number of teams, and maximum score limit for your Lobby.
+This menu revolves around setting up different rules like the maximum number of players, the total number of teams, and maximum score limit for your Lobby.

 Once you open up The Capture Details Menu, you will see several options with a Red Exclamation Mark on top of them.
 These Exclamation Marks indicate that you must fulfill the requirements of that particular option before moving ahead.